Economy of Argentina: History

 GNI per capita since 1961, adjusted for inequality.

 GDP per capita, 1880 to 2022.

 Argentina's economy has swung from one of the world's richest in the early 20th century to repeated cycles of boom, bust, and hyperinflation, driven by commodity dependence, political instability, and policy shifts.
 Below is a summarized timeline based on historical data, with updates to 2025 reflecting recent reforms under Milei.

 Pre-20th Century Foundations (Before 1880s)

 Before the 1880s, Argentina's economy relied on salted meat, wool, leather, and hides for exports and income, with limited industrialization.

-Golden age (1880–1940s)
+Golden age (1880–1905)

+Argentina was one of the wealthiest countries in the world: